ProjectPythiaTutorials/github-arm-2022-02-28/tutorial/forking_cloning.md

 git clone <url>
 ```

-in my case, that would look like:
+In my case, that would look like:

 ```bash
 git clone https://github.com/mgrover1/Aerosol-Mentors-Processing-Routines.git